Harikesh10/CODTECH-TASK4/README.md

 ## ⚠️ Troubleshooting ⚠️

 - Ensure the `bmi.csv` and `trained_model.sav` files are correctly placed in the same directory as `app.py`.
 - If you're encountering issues with inputs, make sure to provide valid numbers for height and weight.

+## IMAGE

 ![BMI_screenshot](https://github.com/user-attachments/assets/9b29b04e-8503-4532-a52e-a98147059c6d)